btrplace/migrations-UCC-15/README.md

 /bin/bash configure_envionment.sh
 ```

+The deployment is realized in two consecutives phases:

-* Configure all nodes (Infiniband, NFS share, BMC, ..).
+1. Configure all nodes (Infiniband, NFS share, BMC, ..).
-* Start all VMs on hosting nodes and wait until they are booted.
+2. Start all VMs on hosting nodes and wait until they are booted.